Watch Road to the Olympic Games: World Cup ski cross | CBC Sports

 Click on the video player above to watch Road to the Olympic Games, our weekly program spotlighting the best high-performance athletes from Canada and around the world.

-On this week's edition of the program, watch action from the World Cup ski cross event in Idre Fjall, Sweden, on Saturday at 3 p.m.
+On this week's edition of the program, watch World Cup ski cross event action on Saturday at 3 p.m.
+ET. and Sunday at 1 p.m.
 ET.